According to a recent report, America needs to act quickly to reinforce its talents in the world of STEM (Science, Technology, Engineering, and Math).

 If you also enjoy chemistry, combine your interests with chemical engineering, where you can create brand new materials.

 Mechanical engineering involves finding better ways of doing things by designing mechanical systems.

 There are also specialist areas you can train in which incorporate many of the fields above, such as aerospace, agricultural, biomedical, computer, environmental, architectural, automobile, robotics, marine, nuclear and structural engineering.

-Once you have completed a degree in your particular field, to make yourself stand out compared to your engineering counterparts, some establishments even provide distance learning opportunities, such as Kettering Global who offer online Masters Degree programs, including everything from an MBA to Master of Science Engineering Management.
+Once you have completed a degree in your particular field, to make yourself stand out compared to your engineering counterparts, some establishments even provide distance learning opportunities, such as Kettering Global offers online Masters Degree programs, including everything from an MBA to a Master of Science Engineering Management.
 Visit their website to find out more about what they do.